 Department of Sociology

 Sociological training prepares students for graduate school and/or employment in a variety of occupations.
-Employers increasingly look for job candidates to have the critical thinking, writing, and research skills students will develop in our program.
-Sociology coursework provides students with the ability to live and work effectively in a diverse and global society by better understanding social diversity, cultural trends, inequalities, organizational behavior, and community and world events.
-Sociology provides an excellent background for students wishing to enter into the helping professions like social services, ministry, nursing, teaching, and law enforcement, and it provides an outstanding foundation for law, marketing, human resources, journalism, government, business management, and entrepreneurialism.
+Employers increasingly look for job candidates to have the critical thinking, writing and research skills students will develop in our program.
+Sociology coursework provides students with the ability to live and work effectively in a diverse and global society by better understanding social diversity, cultural trends, inequalities, organizational behavior and community and world events.
+Sociology provides an excellent background for students wishing to enter the helping professions such as social services, ministry, nursing, teaching, and law enforcement, and it provides an outstanding foundation for law, marketing, human resources, journalism, government, business management and entrepreneurialism.

 Latino/Mex Amer Studies (LMAS)